Skip to ContentSkip to Navigation

 Aim of the Minor

-The aim of this Minor is to reshape perspectives on development goals, targets, and programs by emphasizing viewpoints from Low- and Middle-Income Countries (LMICs) and challenging Eurocentric narratives.
-Despite ample exposure to Eurocentric viewpoints, students often lack a comprehensive understanding of global issues from LMIC perspectives due to insufficient integration into curricula.
+The aim of this Minor is to reshape perspectives on development goals, targets, and programs by emphasizing viewpoints from the Global South and challenging Eurocentric narratives.
+Despite ample exposure to Eurocentric viewpoints, students often lack a comprehensive understanding of global issues from non-Western perspectives due to insufficient integration into curricula.
 With this in mind, the Minor seeks to:

-• Deepen understanding of decolonizing development agendas and concepts, empowering students to address complex global challenges with insight and creativity;
+• deepen understanding of decolonizing the development agenda and empower students to address complex global challenges with insight and creativity;

 After finishing this Minor, you will be able to: